countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   5. Mithril JS
   6. Vue

   This list is in no particular order.
 Angular variants are the biggest in size which is a huge downside.
 Since we only leverage small portions of their features.
 In an enterprise application, it may make sense.
+However, my opinion stands on a lightweight-get the job done- style framework which comes down to Vue, React & Mithril JS.